AXIOM|

 Transparency

 Every sub-score in Axiom Locus traces to a specific, verifiable data source.
-Our 43+ sources include federal government datasets, municipal open data portals, and established commercial providers.
+Our 85 catalog feeds include federal government datasets, municipal open data portals, and established commercial providers.

 If a score does not match your on-the-ground experience, drill into the sub-scores and signal groups to understand why.
-We believe transparency builds trust — no black-box algorithms, no proprietary foot traffic panels.
+No black-box algorithms, no proprietary foot traffic panels.